-We now distinguish between GIF89a and GIFNCa focusing on those components that needed to change to become network-conscious.
+We now distinguish between GIF89a and GIFNCa focusing on those components that changed to become network-conscious.
 The reader uninterested in these specific differences can skip to Section 3.

-2.1 GIFNCa Field Descriptions
+2.1.
+GIFNCa field descriptions

-Some level of detail is necessary to fully understand what issues were confronted when transforming the existing GIF89a standard into a network-conscious one.
-Additional details on GIF89a can be found in [8].
+Some level of detail is necessary to fully understand the issues in transforming the existing GIF89a standard into a network-conscious one.
+Additional details on GIF89a can be found in Ref.
+[1].
 In the following writeup, a prefix of [NEW] indicates a field introduced from the GIF89a version.
 A prefix of [MODIFIED] indicates a change.